Haivision/srt/logging/README.md

    * Setting the minimum severity
    * Selecting functional areas

-The use of functional areas is not obligatory - there is always availble a general log, which is always enabled as functional area (it can be still disabled per severity selection or the whole logging can be turned off at compile time).
+The use of functional areas is not obligatory - there is always available a general log, which is always enabled as functional area (it can be still disabled per severity selection or the whole logging can be turned off at compile time).